apache/flink/docs/apis/streaming_guide.md

 #### Constructors
 The `TwitterSource` class has two constructors.

 1. `public TwitterSource(String authPath, int numberOfTweets);`
 to emit finite number of tweets
 2. `public TwitterSource(String authPath);`
 for streaming

 Both constructors expect a `String authPath` argument determining the location of the properties file containing the authentication information.
-In the first case, `numberOfTweets` determine how many tweet the source emits.
+In the first case, `numberOfTweets` determines how many tweet the source emits.

 #### Usage
 In contrast to other connectors, the `TwitterSource` depends on no additional services.
 For example the following code should run gracefully: